Building a Continuous Delivery Pipeline Using Jenkins

 The first step: Use a dedicated Continuous Delivery tool with Jenkins.
 I think our product (BuildMaster) is a great choice, but I'm a bit biased.

-When you use BuildMaster (or any other CD or deployment tool) with Jenkins, you get all of the value that Jenkins is currently bringing you bringing you (build automation/CI, testing, and/or running arbitrary scripts) plus a flexible release process that the business wants to use.
+When you use BuildMaster (or any other CD or deployment tool) with Jenkins, you get all of the value that Jenkins is currently bringing you (build automation/CI, testing, and/or running arbitrary scripts) plus a flexible release process that the business wants to use.
 This also has the added bonus of being more accessible to team members who aren't Jenkins experts.

 Store Release Artifacts outside of Jenkins